-Introduction to Fashion (5)
+Principles of Fashion (5)

 Students will experience the fast changing world of fashion by looking at topics such as trend analysis, design, fashion production, textiles, marketing of fashion and consumer behavior.
 The course explores fashion from design idea to the retail store.
 Previously BUSAD 140.
-Mandatory decimal grading.
+Mandatory Decimal Grading.

 Retail Marketing (5)

 Students develop integrated marketing skills to plan and operate a retail business.
 Students explore buyer behavior, retail strategies, site analysis, inventory planning, retail buying, merchandising, staffing, & sales promotion strategies.
 Previously BUSAD 150.
 Mandatory decimal grading.